 The main intended learning outcome is to attain the competences for writing a high-quality master thesis about a topic in the broader procurement arena.
 Participants will learn how to structure a research question systematically and how to independently gather the knowledge of the foundations, structures, and methodologies underlying a given topic.
 In addition, participants will learn how to present research findings.

-Formal: At least one module OPM 6XX (parallel attendance is possible) or an equivalent module within an exchange program
+Formal: At least one module OPM 6XX (parallel attendance is possible) or an

 Recommended: OPM 591 and OPM 692 or equivalent modules within exchange programs